 Dr. J was born Gary Johnson in Bay City, Michigan.
 He was among the group of children born after World War II who became known as “baby boomers.”
 Johnson first became interested in rock and roll after seeing Elvis Presley’s debut on national television in 1956.
 This started him on a hobby that includes a collection of thousands of records, tapes, CDs, video tapes, DVDs, books, and magazines that deal with rock and roll music.MRRL Hall of Fame exhibitMRRL Hall of Fame exhibit

 From 1969 to 2004, Johnson enjoyed a career as a dedicated educator.
-He came by his “Dr. J” nickname while coaching several championship basketball teams at Cramer Junior High School in Essexville, Michigan and he used rock and roll music in a number of creative ways in his classrooms over the years.
-But it was not until 1996, when he created the first multi-media rock and roll history course at the junior high level in Michigan and wrote the first edition of his Good Rockin’ Tonight textbook, that he discovered that the state did not have a hall of fame to honor its rock and roll artists and their recordings.
+He came by his “Dr. J” nickname while coaching several championship basketball teams at Cramer Junior High School in Essexville, Michigan.
+He used rock and roll music in a number of creative ways in his classrooms over the years, but it was not until 1996 that he created the first multi-media rock and roll history course at the junior high level in Michigan.
+While writing the first edition of his Good Rockin’ Tonight textbook, he was surprised to discover that the state did not have a hall of fame to honor its rock and roll artists and their recordings.

 Check out Dr. J's book, "Good Rockin' Tonite - 119 Reasons I Love Rock & Roll"

-In 2019, Johnson was invited to curate the Michigan Rock and Roll Legends Hall of Fame exhibit at the Historical Museum of Bay County, located in downtown Bay City.
-Unveiled in 2022, the permanent addition to the museum features framed photos of HOF inductees, outstanding collections of rock and roll posters by renowned Michigan artists including Dennis Loren and Gary Grimshaw, an impressive display of autographed guitars, and assorted other memorabilia related to both Michigan’s and Bay County’s rock and roll history.
+In 2019, Johnson was invited to curate a Michigan Rock and Roll Legends Hall of Fame exhibit at the Historical Museum of Bay County, located in downtown Bay City.
+Unveiled in 2022, the permanent addition to the museum features framed photos of HOF inductees, collections of rock and roll posters by renowned Michigan artists, an impressive display of autographed guitars and assorted other memorabilia related to both Michigan’s and Bay County’s rock and roll history.

 Of special note was Johnson’s acquisition of the original Frankie Lymon tombstone.
 It had been barred from being placed on the influential doo wop singer’s grave as a result of a famous court battle among the three women he had married, but none of whom he had divorced, over the rights to his hit song “Why Do Fools Fall In Love.”
 For over thirty-eight years the beautifully engraved headstone had been relegated to a display in the front window of a record store and then in the flower garden of a fan in New Jersey.